-Acoustic instruments such as guitars, flutes, violins etc require special types of microphones to reproduce the signal well.
+Acoustic instruments such as flutes, violins and acoustic guitars require special types of microphones to reproduce the signal well.
 You can get away with a vocal mic, but the results won’t be very good.
 Directional cardioid mics are good for acoustic instruments, also an alternative could be a clip-on wireless microphone.
 Handy for instruments that move around when they are being played.
-The AKG C1000 and Sure SM57Beta are two that I use on a regular basis, you can read a bot more about them, here.
+The AKG C1000 and Shure SM57Beta are two that I use on a regular basis.
+You might also be interested in my post on mixing acoustic guitar.

 21)System EQ ideas

-Having a system EQ unit can help eliminate unwanted frequencies from your sound mix.
+Having a system EQ unit can help eliminate feedback and unwanted frequencies from your sound mix – read more about mic feedback.
 If using powered speakers, the EQ unit goes between the mixer and speakers.
 If using a separate power amp, the EQ unit goes between the mixer and the power amp.
-To find out more about system EQ, you should read my other post on this topic here.
+To find out more about PA system EQ, you should read my other post on this topic .

 22)Mic up the drum kit

 If your church sanctuary is medium to large in size, you should probably think about miking up the drum kit.
 In a smaller building you will be able to hear the cymbals and hi-hat quite well, but in a larger building, the sound just won’t carry the same.
 By using microphones, you will end up with a much more balanced sound.
 You should read my post that covers the Shure drum microphone kit.